-2015 Annual Cash Incentive Award Results
+2016 Annual Cash Incentive Award Results

-In 2015, we achieved maximum levels of performance with respect to the generation plant availability goal and the power cost management goal.
-Results for the electric service power quality and system reliability goal and the customer satisfaction goal were between target and maximum.
-Overall, this yielded operating performance percentages between 122.1% to 130.5% for the named executive officers, depending on the weighting assigned to the operating goals.
-2015 earnings per share of \$2.04 was approximately 90% of the target of \$2.28, resulting in a financial performance percentage of 64.9%.
+In 2016, we achieved maximum levels of performance with respect to the customer satisfaction, generation plant availability and power cost management goals.
+Results for the electric service power quality and system reliability goals were at maximum on two performance measures, below threshold on one measure, and below target overall.
+These results yielded operating performance percentages between 96% to 124% for the named executive officers, depending on the weighting assigned to the goals.
+2016 earnings per share of \$2.16 was approximately 93% of the target of \$2.33, which resulted in a financial performance percentage of 75.7%.